Stock market today: Asian stocks mixed as traders await Fed conference for interest rate update - Local News 8

 Shanghai and Hong Kong retreated while Tokyo and Seoul advanced.
 Oil prices rose.

 Wall Street’s benchmark S&P 500 index edged down 0.1% on Friday to end the week lower ahead of the Jackson Hole, Wyoming, conference.
-Traders are watching because Fed officials have used the event in the past to indicate changes in policy direction.
+Fed officials have used the event in previous year’s to indicate changes in policy direction.

 There “may be rude hawkish surprises” for investors who assume rate hikes are finished, said Tan Boon Heng of Mizuho Bank in a report.
 Chair Jerome Powell “may allude to structurally higher (and potentially more volatile) inflation being the new norm.”